 “The divine light in ME honors the divine light in YOU.”
 We first have to connect with, and respect, the struggle within ourselves before we can in others.

 It takes work to shift our thinking.
-By using svadhyaya (self-study), we can notice when we’re quick to judge and instead we can transform these times to opening up and challenging a greater understanding of the human condition.
+By using svadhyaya (self-study), we can notice when we’re quick to judge and instead we can transform these times into opening up and creating a greater understanding of the human condition.

 If we want to have expansive experiences of connecting at a sincere, heartfelt level, isn’t that the goal?
 To be more loving, is to authentically acknowledge everyone as an individual with unique qualities and different experiences.
 That’s the divine signature in all of us.

-So, “namaste” every day, not as a simple greeting but as a reminder to be committed to discovering a higher-level of awareness for everyone.
+So, “namaste” every day, not as a simple greeting but as a reminder to being committed to discovering a higher level of awareness for everyone.